-There are few fish that enjoy live food more than zebra danios, and they will greedily accept wingless fruit flies, blackworms, bloodworms, brine shrimp and daphnia.
+But when it comes to live foods, there are few fish that enjoy regular feedings of live food more than zebra danios.
+They they will greedily accept wingless fruit flies, blackworms, bloodworms, brine shrimp and daphnia.
 If you can’t provide live foods, then they can be provided with frozen bloodworms, daphnia, blackworms and brine shrimp.

 Like many other fish, zebra danios first have to be conditioned to trigger their mating behavior.
 The first step in breeding them should always be to separate the sexes into their own tanks.
 The females can be identified by their plump bodies and rounded bellies, while the males tend to have more streamlined and narrow bodies.

 After the sexes have been placed in separate tanks, they should be fed live food for at least a week.
 If live food isn’t available, a high quality frozen food can be substituted.
 Over the course of a week, the female will begin to plump up visibly, as they begin to swell with eggs.

 While the fish are being conditioned, a special breeding tank should be set up.
 It should be fully cycled, and should only be filled with a few inches of treated water, with river rocks or marbles lining the bottom.
 The rocks or marbles are integral to the breeding process, since it allows the eggs to fall between them – and out of the reach of the hungry parents.